 Home of Your Own Mortgage Program for Borrowers with Disabilities

 CHFA can help borrowers with disabilities purchase their first home.
-If you, or a family member who will be living in your home, have a documented disability, you may be eligible for a low-interest rate loan through the Home of Your Own program.
-Previous homeowners may also qualify if they plan to purchase a home in a targeted area, which are communities targeted by the federal government for revitalization.
+If you, or a family member who will be living in your home, have a documented disability, you may be eligible for a low-interest rate loan through the Home of Your Own Program.

 - Low interest rate